 A nice meal at the end of the day?
 A chance for your kids to get the education you deserve?
 A fair shot at employment?
 A new set of coloured markers?
 The right medicine for your sore throat?
 Or maybe the chance to see a doctor should you get ill?

 These people, friends of mine, have no medical care.
 They have no access to legal employment.
-If they have a new set of coloured markers it's because someone has donated funds to buy them.

 Everyone has a right to education, medical care and employment.
 But for asylum seekers escaping religious persecution in Bangkok, those basic freedoms and rights have turned into dreams.
 They need your support.
 Can you make some dreams come true?